 That’s it.
 Unless you specifically ask about engaging with us, we won’t follow up with you.
 Same thing goes for email — you won’t be added to our newsletter list unless you ask to sign up or do so on your own.

-Note: We will schedule on a first-come, first-served basis.
+Note: We will schedule these marketing in times of crisis consultations on a first-come, first-served basis.

 This is a tough time for everyone and some are enduring more hardships than you know.
 Take all necessary precautions.
 Stay positive.
 Be kind.
 We’ll get through this together.